|Nutrition Facts (per serving)|

 1/4 cup allulose syrup

-Gather the ingredients and make sure you have enough flat, empty space in your freezer to fit your popsicle mold tray.
+Make sure you have enough flat, deep, empty space in your freezer to fit your popsicle mold tray.

-Reserve 3/4 cup of the strawberries.
-Add the cream cheese, heavy cream, allulose, and the remaining 1 cup of the strawberries to a blender.
-Blend the mixture until smooth, then add the reserved strawberries.
-Pour mixture directly from blender pitcher into a 10-popsicle tray, filling each.
+Pour mixture directly from the blender into a 10-popsicle tray, filling each mold.
 Place the lid on the tray and insert popsicle sticks into the openings, leaving about 2 inches of stick out.
 Freeze until firm, about 4 hours.

-To unmold, take tray out of the freezer and remove the lid.
-If popsicles are stuck to the tray, as they likely will be, run the plastic outside of the tray under warm water for 10 seconds, then take popsicles out of the molds.
+To unmold, remove the lid from the popsicle tray.
+If popsicles are stuck to the tray, as they likely will be, run the plastic outside of the tray under warm water for 10 seconds.
+Remove the popsicles from the molds.
 Serve right away and enjoy!

-- While raspberries and blackberries have a similar carb count to strawberries, we don’t suggest substituting them from the strawberries in this recipe due to the texture of their seeds; blending them with the other ingredients would leave gritty bits scattered throughout the pops.
+- While raspberries and blackberries have a similar carb count to strawberries, we don’t suggest substituting them because of the texture of their seeds; blending them with the other ingredients would leave gritty bits scattered throughout the pops.